UA-Libraries-Research-Data-Services/EDirectChemInfo/03_EDirect_PubChem_PubMed_Recipes.md

 _tested on 2020.06.17, total count was 395._

 **PubMed --> PubChem Compound (MESH search, and a PubChem filter)**\
-**Description: Search PubMed for ("ionic liquids"[MESH] AND imidazolium"), find linked PubChem Compounds (Entrez link pubmed_pccompound), and retrieve only compounds containing defined chiral atoms.**
+**Description: Search PubMed with a text query and retrieve only linked compounds containing defined chiral atoms.**

-We can also perform some powerful filtering with `efilter` if desired.
-In the below script, the [ACDC] field is the defined atom chiral count in PubChem.
-A range of 1 through 100 was added for this [ACDC] filter.
+We can also perform some powerful filtering with `efilter`.
+In the below script, the `[ACDC]` field is the defined atom chiral count in PubChem.
+A range of 1 through 100 was added for this `[ACDC]` filter.
 Since it is unlikely that any of the compounds would have near 100 chiral atoms, we can be fairly confident this should capture all cases in our search.

 ```console